- COVID-19 RESOURCES

 A supplemental ethics resource supports hospitals and other health care providers for regional collaboration in the Covid-19 response:

-NEW!
 A second supplemental ethics resource supports hospitals and other health care providers for access to therapeutic and palliative drugs in the context of Covid-19:

 - Access to Therapeutic and Palliative Drugs in the Context of Covid-19: Justice and the Relief of Suffering